Landscape and planting design

 Each place is different; the lay of the land, the aspect of the ground, the bedrock, the people, the nature of place & so on.
 These together determine the choice of plant species.

-20 plus years in horticulture and design has been the precursor to working in a more subtle way with natural cycles and systems.
+20 plus years in horticulture and design has been the precursor to working in more subtle ways with natural cycles and systems.
 The motivation for establishing this business is to make the greening and diversification of the land, easy and accessible for all.
-The intervention can be as light or as intensive as is appropriate to site and those who care for the site.
+The intervention can be as light or intensive as is appropriate to place and those who care for the place.
 I work with both native and exotic/ non native plants.
-I believe in the life and energy created when we work with the rest of nature, but equally there are circumstances where it is more appropriate to leave be, to allow a habitat to develop of it's own accord, with little intervention.
+I believe in the life and energy created when we work with the rest of nature, but equally there are circumstances where it is more appropriate to leave be.

 image: Maruyama Ōkyo (1733-1795)